-The basics of these connection types are covered in the ../intro_getting_started section.
+The basics of these connection types are covered in the getting started section.

 You can extend Ansible to support other transports (such as SNMP or message bus) by dropping a custom plugin

-The transport can be changed via configuration, in the command line (
+You can set the connection plugin globally via configuration, at the command line (

-For example, for Windows machines you might want to use the winrm plugin.
+For example, for Windows machines you might want to set the winrm plugin as an inventory variable.

-Most connection plugins can operate with a minimum configuration.
-By default they use the inventory_hostname and defaults to find the target host.
+Most connection plugins can operate with minimal configuration.
+By default they use the inventory hostname and defaults to find the target host.